 Your Board of Trustees unanimously agreed to have a district-wide 100th Anniversary service project.
 For the entire month of May, everyone will participate in a “food drive” with our goal being to collect 10,000,000 pounds of food.
 We are working with the Food Banks in both states to make this happen.
 Learn more here.

 We are almost halfway through our Kiwanis year, but we still have work to do to achieve our goals.
 Growth With Service Is Our Purpose.
 The goals are listed below and I know I can count on each of you to do your part to help us accomplish our goals.

 Cultivate – Help us establish new Clubs in areas we currently do not serve.
 Give yourselves a 100th birthday present by finishing the year at least +1 in membership.
-Volunteer to be a part of the Formula Team.
-Love It.
-Share It.
-Live It.
+Volunteer to be a part of the Formula Team—contact your Lt.
+Governor, Trustee or myself for more info.

 Eliminate – If you have not pledged to rid the world of Maternal/Neonatal Tetanus please do so NOW

 Yours in Service,